I love many different kinds of music. You name it and I will probably listen to it (with the exception of country and hardcore/screaming music).

 But I don’t really listen to the radio or Pandora.
 Mostly due to the fear of that Gotye song coming on.
 But also because I like to discover completely new music.

 I think YouTube is a great platform to use, especially if you have kids.
 There are times where I will go on YouTube with my kids and watch some kids songs that rhyme to help get them tired out before bed.
-They like to dance to the songs then once they’re snuggled away in bed, I will go down a music finding rabbit hole myself.
+They like to dance to the songs then once they’re snuggled away in bed, I will so sometimes go down a music finding rabbit hole myself.

-So I’ll usually just go on YouTube adventures, wherein one new song leads me to another new song and so on and so forth.
+So, that being said, I’ll usually just go on YouTube adventures, wherein one new song leads me to another new song and so on and so forth.
 In this manner, I could start listening to techno and end up listening to classical a few hours later.

 Here’s one of the songs that I recently stumbled upon: